WillGil/FantomMinerCompounder/README.md

 To use the program you need to create a .env file that the program can load, a sample file is given in [.env-sample.txt](.env-sample.txt)

 Inside you'll have to input the RPC URL of the Fantom network.
-Then you will have to put in the private key of your wallet, this can be obtained by a quick google (Do not share this with anyone)
+Then you will have to put in the private key of your wallet, this can be obtained by a quick google (do not share this with anyone)

 ## License